 Taming Enterprise Complexity

-An inside look at my approach to designing interconnected enterprise systems with widely spread target audiences.
+An inside look at my approach to designing interconnected enterprise ecosystems with sweeping target audiences.

 Abstract designer with a laptop illustration.